rkrenzler/LibreSolarBox/assembly_guideline/preparation.md

 6.

 ## Disassembly ##
-### Disconnect BMF: ###
+### Disconnect BMF:
-* Remove FUse
+* Remove Fuse.
-* BAT+
-* BAT-
-* Klebe not-isolated cable parts.
-* Remove PWR+ cables.
+* Remove BAT+ cable.
-* Isolate metal end.
+* Mask metal end of the cable .
-* Remove PWR- cable
+* Remove BAT- cable.
-* Isolate metal end.
+* Mask metal end of the cable.
-* Remove cable from PWR+ of BMS
+* Remove PWR+ cables from BMS.
-* Remove Cable from PWR-
+* Remove PWR- cables from BMS.
-* Remove thin cables
+* Remove thin cables from BMS
-* Remove interent cables
+* Remove internet cables from BMS.
-* Remove monitor cables
+* Remove monitor cables.
-* Shift cables down.
-Keep them away from Batteries
+* Move cable ends down.
+Keep them away from Batteries.
-* Remove thin cable
+* Remove thin cables.
 ### Remove upper part of the case
-* Remove screws from upper plending.
+* Remove screws from the upper blending.
-* Remove screews from handle.
-Because the handle connects the upper blending with the frame.
+* Remove screws from handles.
-* Remove upper blending with the handles.
+* Remove the upper blending with the handles.
-### Remove the blending with interface
+### Remove interface blending
 Interface are the sockets on the wall.
 * Remove thick cables from blending if they are not soldered.
 * Remove screws from the blending.
 Put them into a cup.
-* Desolder on/off- swich.
+* Desolder on/off-swich.
-* Remove CAN SOcket
+* Remove CAN Socket.
-* Remove USB power socket
+* Remove USB power socket.
-* Remove two DC Out 1V Socket
+* Remove two DC Out 1V Socket.
 * Do not remove PV INPUT and OUTPUT from interface.
 In this version it is not mechanically possible yet.
 We need to disconnect them from MPPT first.
 * Remove PV Input and OUTPUT cables from MPPT.
 * Remove all other cables from MPPT.
 * Remove the interface bleding.
 * Remove PV Input and OUTPUT sockets with cables.
-Now it is possible.
+Now it is possible to do.
-* Put away the interface blending
+* Put away the interface blending.
 ### Remove MPPT
-* Remove screws which which fix the MPPT
+* Remove screws which fix the MPPT.
-* Put away MMPT.
+* Put away MPPT.
 ### Remove BMS
 * Remove screws wich hold BMS to battery case.
-* Put away BMS
+* Put away BMS.
-### Remove remaining side blendings ###
+### Remove remaining side blendings
-* Remove remaining side blending.
+* Remove remaining side blending and put them away.

-* Put them away
-Now you can easier acces the battery.
+Now you can easier acces the batteries.

-### Remove battery
+### Remove batteries
+* Focus on the first battery in the block.
+This is the battery closest to the interface blending.
-* Carefully remove a screws and conductors from one side of the battery block.
+* Carefully remove a screw, an electric connector, and a washer from one side of a battery block.
-* Carefully Remove all other metall parts.
+* Carefully remove a screw, an electric connector, and a washer from the other side of the battery.
 * Put away the battery.
 * Repeat it for all the remaining batteries.